 If you’re new to this pose and it feels a bit out of reach, you can always start with some of the first poses.
 And then as you get more comfortable with these, slowly build up towards practicing the Half Moon Pose.

 Remember that yoga is all about integrating breath with movement.
 So keep focusing on your breath while your holding each pose, as well as when your moving between poses.

 And finally try not to take your practice too seriously!
 Remember to have fun and that your doing a yoga practice, and not a yoga performance 😉

 If you’re interested in observing your mental dialogue during your yoga practice check out my blog on the mindset of advanced yoga postures.

-The below postures are supportive to work on when preparing and improving your technique of the Half Moon Pose.
+The below Half Moon Pose sequence includes five yoga postures that are supportive to work on when preparing your body for the Half Moon Pose and to help improve your technique.
 Scroll-down to access the free printable practice sheet and video I've created based on these five yoga poses.

 1. Three-Legged Dog Pose | Eka Pada Adho Mukha Svanasana